-The Role of the EOR
+The Role of the Exporter of Record EOR

-Many businesses make the mistake of assuming that responsibility for incoming shipments falls to the receiving party, on the contrary most customs departments require you to name the exporter of record before the shipment is even made.
+Many businesses make the mistake of assuming that responsibility for incoming shipments falls to the receiving party.
+On the contrary most customs departments require you to name the exporter of record before the shipment is even made.

-The EOR will identify and gather all specific documents and licenses necessary for export as per local law.
-It is solely their responsibility to ensure your shipment complies with regulations, any criminal charges due to breaches of duty or fines will be levied on the EOR, not your business.
+The EOR Exporter of Record will identify and gather all specific documents and licenses necessary for export as per local law.
+However, It is solely their responsibility to ensure your shipment complies with regulations.
+Therefore any criminal charges due to breaches of duty or fines will be levied on the EOR, not your business.
 If the local customs authority has any questions regarding the shipment then they will be directed towards the EOR, as well.

-How an EOR Can Help Your Business
+How an EOR Exporter of Record Can Help Your Business